hindutva/hindutva.github.io/content/main/rivals/aananda-addiction.md

     - jaina nIti texts even respect the trayii.
     - They ultimately did mostly fall into line when faced with the common enemy. \[[MT1](https://manasataramgini.wordpress.com/2014/07/13/some-meanderings-on-early-medieval-history-from-the-view-point-of-nastika-compositions/)\]

+### Chinese critique
+Confucian intellectuals such as Han Yu railed against Buddhism for undermining the social structure of China.
+It eroded the loyalty of son to father, and subject to ruler, by encouraging people to leave their families and to become monks and nuns.
+Once they had been ordained, they stopped engaging in useful economic activity such as agriculture and weaving, and became a burden that had to be supported by the work of others.
+The persecution sought to return monks and nuns to the ranks of tax-paying commoners engaged in useful economic activity.

+"Buddhist monasteries daily grew higher.
+Men’s strength was used up in work with plaster and wood.
+Men’s gain was taken up in ornaments of gold and precious stones.
+Imperial and family relationships were forsaken for obedience to the fees of the priests.
+The marital relationship was opposed by the ascetic restraints.
+Destructive of law, injurious to mankind, nothing is worse than this way.
+Moreover, if one man does not plough, others feel hunger, if one woman does not tend the silk worms, others go cold.
+Now in the Empire there are monks and nuns innumerable.
+All depend on others to plough that they may eat, on others to raise silk that they may be clad.
+Monasteries and Refuges (Homes of ascetics, in Sanskrit) are beyond compute." - imperial edict of 845 by Emperor Wuzong of Tang.

 ## Corrosion of dharma by buddhism
 ### Cheating faithful dhArmika
 "The doyen of the vajrayAna bauddhas (padmavajra) has a rather devious advice in his guhyasiddhi for the bauddha initiate who is looking for a consort from the antyaja (avarNa) class to do certain buddhist tAntrika practices with." - [IMG1](../../../images/snippets/padmavajra-guhyasiddhi-antyaja-cheating-1.jpg), [IMG2](../../../images/snippets/padmavajra-guhyasiddhi-antyaja-cheating-translation.jpg)